 First Deed in the City of Birmingham

 On the 1st day in June in 1871 lots were sold in the city of Birmingham.
 “The lots had been numbered and wooden pins driven into the ground to mark the limits.
 The branch water flowed across them in undisputed right of way; the browsing cattle and the birds, feeding their unfledged broods in the boughs of the trees, were the sole visible occupants.
-Many hopeful speculators had come, some of both sexes, and some who had walked for miles, because at the termini of one of the railroads they could find no conveyance, private or public.
+Many hopeful speculators had come, some of both sexes, and some who had walked for miles, because at the termini of one of the railroads they could find no conveyance, private or public. (continued below)

 The photograph below was made by Colonel A. C. Oxford in 1873, Birmingham’s first photographer.
-He came to Birmingham from Marion Alabama and was a famous confederate Veteran.
+He came to Birmingham from Marion Alabama and was a famous Confederate Veteran.
 He attended all reunions with his camera, his uniform and his daughter.
 His Confederate Album is in the Alabama State Archives.
 William H. Brantley purchased it for $75 and presented it to the Archives

 The sale of lots was satisfactory.
 The first lot was bought by Major Andrew Marre for $150.
-It was the located at the northeast corner of First Avenue and 19th Street.
+It was located at the northeast corner of First Avenue and 19th Street.
 Major Marre may be names as Birmingham’s first settler.

 Founder member of Birmingham Freemasons